-Passover: The Mystery of the Fifth Cup
+Passover: The Mystery of Elijah's Cup

 No matter how many guests attend our Passover seders, there is always room for one more: the prophet Elijah, for whom we fill an additional cup of wine.
 But what does Elijah have to do with Passover?
 Why do we open the door for him?
 And what has made him one of the most ubiquitous figures in Jewish folklore?

 In chapter 17 of the book of I Kings, Elijah is introduced as a Tishbite, Gileadite, and prophet (as reflected in the first three lines of the song: "Eliyahu ha-navi, Eliyahu ha-Tishbi, Eliyahu ha-Gileadi").
 His prophetic status, however, differs from that of the other literary prophets whose oracles became books of the Bible.
 Elijah was a miracle worker and a messenger of God.

 Typical of the often fanciful miracle stories involving Elijah in post-biblical literature is one in the talmudic tractate Kiddushin [40a] that tells about the virtue and the poverty of a certain Rabbi Kahana.
 He told a powerful woman who had made advances toward him that he had to get himself ready for their tryst; instead he went up to the roof and hurled himself off to avoid sinning.
 Enter Elijah, who caught him and then reproached him: "You have troubled me to come a long distance to save you."
 When the rabbi replied, "I was forced to do it due to my poverty," Elijah gave him a basketful of dinars.